Jeffrey Epstein: Conviction and sentencing (2008–2011)

-Epstein served almost 13 months of his 18-month sentence before being released on July 22, 2009, for a year of probation on house arrest until August 2010.
+Epstein served 13 months of his 18-month sentence before being released on July 22, 2009, and placed on a year of probation on house arrest until August 2010.
 His early release after 13 of 18 months served was because he provided information regarding Bear Stearns executives Ralph Cioffi and Matthew Tannin, whose conduct was scrutinized by the SDNY court in In re Bear Stearns Companies, Inc. Securities, Derivative and ERISA Litigation, before the bank was acquired by JPMorgan Chase.

-While on probation, he was allowed numerous trips on his corporate jet to his residences in Manhattan and the US Virgin Islands.
-He was allowed long shopping trips and walks around Palm Beach "for exercise."
+While on probation, he was allowed numerous trips on his corporate jet to his residences in Manhattan and the U.S. Virgin Islands.
+He was allowed long shopping trips and walks around Palm Beach "for exercise".
+One woman has said he began raping her in the summer of 2009 when she was 18, recently arrived from Uzbekistan, having been recruited by a modeling agent with ties to him.
 After a contested hearing in January 2011, and an appeal, he stayed registered in New York State as a "level three" (high risk of repeat offense) sex offender, a lifelong designation.
 At that hearing, the Manhattan assistant district attorney, Jennifer Gaffney, argued unsuccessfully that the level should be reduced to a low-risk "level one" and was chided by the judge.
-Despite opposition from Epstein's lawyer that he had a "main" home in the US Virgin Islands, the judge confirmed he personally must check in with the New York Police Department every 90 days.
-Though Epstein had been a level-three registered sex offender in New York since 2010, the New York Police Department never enforced the 90-day regulation, though non-compliance is a felony.

 Reactions

-The immunity agreement and Epstein's lenient treatment were the subject of ongoing public dispute.
-The Palm Beach police chief accused the state of giving him preferential treatment, and the Miami Herald said US attorney Acosta gave Epstein "the deal of a lifetime."
-Following Epstein's arrest in July 2019, on sex trafficking charges, Acosta resigned as Secretary of Labor effective July 19, 2019.

-After the accusations against Epstein became public, several persons and institutions returned donations that they had received from him, including Eliot Spitzer, Bill Richardson, and the Palm Beach Police Department.
+After the accusations against Epstein became public, several people and institutions returned donations that they had received from him, including Eliot Spitzer, Bill Richardson, and the Palm Beach Police Department.
 Harvard University announced it would not return any money.
 Various charitable donations that Epstein had made to finance children's education were also questioned.

+Interim developments and media scrutiny

 On June 18, 2010, Epstein's former house manager, Alfredo Rodriguez, was sentenced to 18 months' incarceration after being convicted on an obstruction charge for failing to turn over to police, and subsequently trying to sell, a journal in which he had recorded Epstein's activities.
 FBI special agent Christina Pryor reviewed the material and agreed it was information "that would have been extremely useful in investigating and prosecuting the case, including names and contact information of material witnesses and additional victims."

+Matthew Menchel, the criminal prosecutor at the Miami U.S. Attorney's office, later maintained a personal relationship with Epstein.
+Menchel had apparently personal meetings with Epstein in 2011, 2012, 2013, and 2017.

+Virginia Giuffre was among the first of Epstein's accusers to reveal her identity to the public, having done so in 2011.